 TASACS was run according to the benchmark in 2008 using the VPA population model in the TASACS toolbox with the same model options as the benchmark (see Stock Annex).
 The information used in the TASACS run is catch data and survey data from eight surveys.
-The analysis was restricted to the years 1988 - 2020.
-The model was run with catch data from 1988 to 2019, and projected forwards through 2020 assuming Fs in 2020 equal to those in 2019, to include survey data from 2020.
+The analysis was restricted to the years 1988-2021.
+The model was run with catch data from 1988 to 2020, and projected forwards through 2021 assuming Fs in 2021 equal to those in 2020, to include survey data from 2021.
 The larval survey (SSB fleet) was discontinued in 2017 and no new information is therefore available from this survey.
-Additionally, no new index was provided for fleet 7 in 2019 (0-group from the autumn survey in the Barents Sea) since this index was not updated by the survey group.
-This time series (0-group) is presently being re-calculated in StoX.
-Additionally, there is no new data for fleet 4 since this survey was not conducted in 2020.
+Additionally, no new index was provided for fleet 7 in 2019 (0-group from autumn survey in the Barents Sea) since this index was not updated by the survey group.
+This time-series (0-group) is currently being re-calculated.

 Residuals of the tuning series are shown in Figure 4.5.2.1.1.
-Particularly Survey 8 (larval survey) seems to have a poor fit.
+Particularly survey 8 (larval survey) seems to have a poor fit.
 This is seen as a block of positive residuals for this survey in later years.
 The residual plot for survey 5 (IESNS) also shows some pattern with consecutive series of negative and positive residuals indicating year-effects.

-The results from TASACS are compared to those from XSAM in Figure 4.5.2.1.2.
-The time-series of SSB show similar trends for XSAM and TASACS.
-For most of the years, the estimates from TASACS are within the confidence limits estimated by XSAM.
-The SSB on 1 January 2020 is estimated by TASACS to be 3.447 million tonnes, which is slightly higher than the estimated value (point estimate) from XSAM.
+The results from TASACS are compared to those from XSAM and TISVPA in Figure 4.5.2.1.2.
+The time-series of SSB show similar trends for XSAM and TASACS, although SSB in recent years are higher in TASACS due to an upward revision in the 2021 TASACS assessment.
+For most of the years, the estimates from TASACS are within the confidence limits estimated by XSAM except for the assessment year 2021 where the SSB from TASACS is slightly above.
+The SSB on 1 January 2021 is estimated by TASACS to be 4.56 million tonnes.